top of page

 • Overworking

-• Ignoring limits
+• Ignoring your limits

 • Proving your worth

-• Sacrificing health for approval
+• Sacrificing your health for approval

 A Kinder, More Sustainable Way Forward

-Healing perfectionism isn’t about lowering your standards into apathy.
+Healing perfectionism isn't about lowering your standards into apathy.
+It's about replacing impossible expectations with realistic ones.

 That means: